glwagner/glwagner.github.io/index.md

-In this adventure I've lead the development of the popular ocean-flavored fluid dynamics software [Oceananigans], started development of a new sea ice model [ClimaSeaIce], and researched turbulent mixing parameterization, wave-turbulence interaction, sea ice thermodynamics, air-sea flux parameterization, and more.
+In this adventure I've lead the development of the popular ocean-flavored fluid dynamics software [Oceananigans], started development of a new sea ice model [ClimaSeaIce], and worked on turbulent mixing parameterization, wave-turbulence interaction, sea ice thermodynamics, air-sea flux parameterization, and more.